maxcoops123/maxcoops123.github.io/_pages/cv.md

 Objective
 ======
-Seeking to continue developing my GIS skills and environmental expertise in various fields such as Ecology, conservation, remote sensing, GIS, and atmospheric sciences.
-Experience in field work will further my understanding of the data that I work with, looking to apply everything I have learned into real world challenges.
+Seeking to continue developing my GIS skills and environmental expertise in various fields such as Ecology, geography, remote sensing, GIS, and atmospheric sciences.
+Looking to apply my cartography skills to create high quality and engaging maps.
+Looking to apply all that I have learned to solve real world problems.